psycopg/psycopg/docs/basic/install.rst

     <local-installation>` or a :ref:`Python <pure-python-installation>`
     installation.

-If your platform is not supported you should proceed to a :ref:`local installation <local-installation>` or a :ref:`pure Python installation
+If your platform is not supported, or if the libpq packaged is not suitable, you should proceed to a :ref:`local installation <local-installation>` or a :ref:`pure Python installation <pure-python-installation>`.
-<pure-python-installation>`.

 .. seealso::